 Jordan’s 2012 Chardonnay is still showing bright fruit and vibrant acidity for its age.
 Perfume-like aromas of mandarin orange open to a rich palate of fresh Fuji apple and stone fruit.
 Hand-crafted French oak nuances on the mid-palate and mouthwatering acidity are supported by a creamy texture and balanced finish, creating a white wine designed to stand the test of time.
 Pair with fresh halibut, a garden salad or roasted chicken.
 Enjoy now to cellar through 2022.Download Tasting Notes

 The 2012 Jordan Chardonnay is the ultimate food pairing wine at the dinner table, acting as a complement, contrast or bridge to vast flavors.
 Expressions of clean and precise fruit, a vivid backbone of acidity and subtle oak nuances are its key components to versatility.
 From halibut ceviche, abalone tiradito and grilled sand dabs to soft-shell crab, garden tempura and grilled chicken, the wine and food pairing options for this Sonoma Chardonnay are limitless.
 Some of the best Chardonnay food pairing recipes can be found in our Recipes library.

 2012 Jordan Chardonnay

 September 18–October 7, 2012

-Roughly 20 vineyard blocks from eight small growers.
+Roughly 20 vineyard blocks from six small growers.

 Clusters destemmed and gently pressed at night to extract freshness and acidity while avoiding astringent phenolic character from the skins.
 Inoculated and fermented 12 days in roughly two-thirds French oak barrels and one-third stainless steel.
 Malolactic fermentation limited to 29%.